SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

-The Coca‑Cola Company is a leader in the food and beverage industry putting clear, easy-to-find nutrition information on the front of our packages to support informed consumer choice.
-In 2009, The Coca‑Cola Company became the first beverage company to voluntarily provide consumers with front-of-pack calorie labeling.
-In 2011, the company became the first beverage company to have front-of-pack labeling on nearly all its products globally in 2011.
+The Coca‑Cola Company is a leader in the food and beverage industry putting clear, easy-to-find nutrition information on the front of nearly all our packages to support informed consumer choice.
 These front-of-pack labeling efforts are in addition to back-of-pack labeling on nearly all our products globally.

 Easy-to-understand nutrition labeling supports other steps we are taking to embrace consumers’ evolving preferences and complements our responsible marketing policies and practices.
-Front-of-pack nutrition labels have been identified as being able to help improve the dietary habits of populations and aid in the prevention of obesity and non-communicable diseases.
+Front-of-pack nutrition labels have been identified as being able to help improve the dietary habits of populations and aid in the prevention of obesity and non-communicable diseases and incentivize product innovation and reformulation.
 They can help consumers interpret the nutritional quality of products by providing simplified nutritional information.
-There are several labeling schemes being used globally, and we will ensure ongoing compliance or voluntarily implement labeling schemes that help consumers make informed choices.
+There are several labeling schemes used by The Coca‑Cola Company on a global basis, and we will continue to ensure ongoing compliance or voluntarily implement labeling schemes that help consumers make informed choices.

 The Coca‑Cola Company has global regulatory labeling requirements for labeling front and back of packs, including labeling of micronutrients.
 The Coca‑Cola Company provides clear, accessible nutrition information on its packages in line with national regulatory requirements in the markets where we sell our products.
-Where regulations do not exist, nutrition information is provided in line with Codex Alimentarius, the International Food Standards established by the Food and Agriculture Organization of the United Nations.
+Where regulations do not exist, nutrition information is provided in line with the standards and guidelines adopted by the Codex Alimentarius Comission, part of the Joint Food and Agriculture (FAO)/World Health Organization (WHO) Food Standards Programmme.

 Additional Resources